1. Public Transport

 Person-centred Payment

-- NCBI has recommended the Government conduct a review of the HSE Technical Aids Grant and the Department of Social Protection’s Reasonable Accommodation Fund with a move towards the introduction of a Personal Employment Grant.
+- NCBI urges the Government to publish its review of the HSE Technical Aids Grant and the Department of Social Protection’s Reasonable Accommodation Fund to standardise, modernise and expand how supports are offered.
+This would decrease the current regional variations that exist.

 5. Digital Accessibility